-The vast majority of the Yangedi Reserve area has been identified as having high biodiversity conservation values and is Bush Forever Site 378 under the Bush Forever Project.
+The vast majority of the Yangedi Reserve area has been identified as having high biodiversity conservation values and the vast majority of this reserve is Bush Forever Site 378 under the Bush Forever Project all except for a small area in the north east corner.
 The Shire Reserve is recognised as one of the most important biodiversity areas within the Shire and its conservation status should be recognised by good protection and management and adding conservation to the purposes of the reserve.
 Recent and future threats to this asset include continuing weed and dieback invasion into the reserve, indiscriminate clearing of plants or trees, and fire risks including aircraft fuel ignition, cumulative impact of septic systems in the reserve and possible health impacts from caravan use.

 Reserve 25911, formerly Lot 164 Yangedi Road, covers an area of approximately 64.7 hectares.
-The reserve was created on 10 July 1963 and is a "C" Class Reserve designated for recreation and vested with the Serpentine Jarrahdale Shire.
+The reserve was created on 10 July 1963 and is designated for recreation and vested with the Serpentine Jarrahdale Shire.
 The original land use for this area was agriculture.
-In the 1950s the land was subdivided into approximately 100-acre lots for the purpose of settling migrants in the area.
+In the 1950s the land was subdivided into approximately 100-acre lots for the purpose of settling migrants in the area

 Lot 164 was found to be not suitable for intensive agriculture due to low productivity sandy soils, and therefore was relinquished to the Crown and the reserve established.
 Grazing continued under lease until the Sport Aircraft Builders Club of WA (Inc.) formerly the Ultra Light Aircraft Association) took out a lease.
 There is currently a 21 year lease in place which runs till 2023.
 The airfield was established with two runways one of which is a grassed cross runway.
 The grassed cross runway has been established for safety reasons and is specifically for the ultra light aircraft.
 The Sport Aircraft Builders Club of WA Inc. is a non profit organisation with a constitution and currently has 318 members.
 Facilities include approximately 100 hangers, a clubhouse with kitchen, toilet facilities and 12 caravans, two with permanent residents as caretakers.
+Visual nature of the facility is something worth looking at in terms of continuous improvement.
+The extent to which public access is permitted and protocol associated with this will also need to be tightened up as more people become aware of the airfield.